POLICY OF COLLEGIATE GIRLS’ HIGH SCHOOL REGARDING THE ADMISSION OF LEARNERS TO THE SCHOOL

-7.4 The learner’s parents will receive written notice of the acceptance or refusal of their application, within a reasonable time or the period determined by the HOD.
+7.4 The learner’s parents will receive written notice of the acceptance or refusal of their application, within a reasonable period of time.

-7.5 All unsuccessful applicants will then be waitlisted in chronological order and advised also to apply at other schools apart from the School.
+7.5 All unsuccessful applicants will then be waitlisted and advised also to apply at other schools apart from the School.

 7.6 The School will keep a proper register of all applications for admission.

 Should a parent be dissatisfied with the School’s decision not to admit a learner to the School, such parent may appeal against the decision to the Member of the Executive Council in terms of section 5(6) of SASA.